AwonkeFuzile/wgs_assignment/README.md

 ## Visualisation
 To validate the pipeline results, the final alignments (BAM) and called variants (VCF) were loaded into the Integrative Genomics Viewer (IGV).

-IGV Screenshot:
+IGV_VISUALISATION.png:
-Figure 1: Visual inspection of read mapping and SNP density across the reference genome.
+Figure 1: IGV snapshot showing a homozygous T→C point mutation at chr19:60,849.
+The blue bars in the coverage track and the alignment mismatch highlight the variant relative to the hg19 reference genome.

 ## Usage
 Run the workflow using Nextflow with the provided configuration and reference files.